Mangala Stadium: Facilities

 There are facilities for major track events such as a running track, long jump, shot put, javelin and a hammer-throw cage.
 Adjacent to the stadium is the swimming pool with five lanes.

 The stadium is set to get a full-fledged synthetic track with the Dakshina Kannada district administration favourably responding to demands from the athletes to provide facilities on either side of the track.

 The Rs.
 3.15-crore project, awarded through tender, had been secured by the Delhi-based sports infrastructure company Syncotts International.
 This will enable the stadium to conduct sporting events on a larger scale.
 The company, which was expected to begin work on 7 January, has been given three months to complete the upgrade of the existing cinder track to a synthetic one, with an additional fifteen days to provide the facilities for pole vault, javelin throw, hammer throw, discus throw, and shot put and steeple chase events in the D area.this track was opened by cm of karnataka on 18 March 2013.

-Capacity

-Mangala stadium has a seating capacity of approximately 40,000 currently.
+Mangala stadium has a seating capacity of approximately 8,000 capacity currently.